 Giancarlo Aquilanti is professionally active as a conductor and educator.
 He is often called to direct concerts outside the academic arena, to give lectures explaining the theory and development of his compositions, and to hold workshops for American Bands and Wind Ensembles.
 His music has been performed all over the world.
 He is also in demand both as a pianist and as a conductor, and has performed in international tours with both the Stanford Symphonic Orchestra and the Stanford Wind Ensemble in China, Italy, Germany, Hungary, New Zealand, Australia, Spain, Portugal and Morocco.
 He has been the music director of the Stanford Wind Ensemble since 1997.

-He recently completed his second opera, a three-act work entitled Oxford Companions, with a libretto by D.S.
-Neil Van Leeuwen, which it will be premiered at Stanford on February of 2014.
-In the spring of 2009, a CD entitled A Celebration of Life was released by Arsis.
-It is entirely dedicated to Giancarlo Aquilanti’s music, and was recorded with the Stanford Chamber Chorale.
 Aquilanti is currently involved in various projects, including a new CD in collaboration with the Italian composers Paolo Ugoletti and Domenico Clapasson.
 The texts of this new recording are based on a selection of poems by the Italian writer and poet Gianni Rodari.
-Along with this project, Aquilanti is working on the orchestration of various songs by the rock band the Grateful Dead.
+He is also working on a commission from the La Scala Brass (principal brass players of the La Scala Opera House, Milan), and just started his 4th opera commissioned by the University of Guanajuato – Mexico – with a Spanish Libretto by Benjamin Valdivia.
+A long time project consists in the orchestration of various songs by the rock band the Grateful Dead.
 This experimental project was previewed with a concert directed by Aquilanti in May 2011 with the collaboration of Bob Weir of the Grateful Dead and the Marin Symphony Orchestra.
-His most recent Opera A Night at the Opera was premiered at Stanford in March of 2013.